OnroerendErfgoed/brdrQ/docs/autoupdateborders.md

     - **Default**: No default value, must be provided by the user.
     - **Optional**: No.

-- **Reference Layer**: A (MULTI)POLYGON layer with EPSG:31370 or EPSG:3812 coordinates.
-Combobox to choose which referencelayer will be used.
-There is a choice between on-the-fly downloadable referencelayers from GRB, or to use your own local REFERENCELAYER.
+- **Reference Layer**: Combobox to choose which GRB referencelayer will be used (on-the-fly download).
-    - The local referencelayer and unique reference ID has to be choosen from the TOC:
     - The on-the-fly downloads are only possible for smaller areas.

         - ADP: (on-the-fly download) - Actual administrative parcels from GRB (Grootschalig Referentie Bestand)
         - GBG: (on-the-fly download) - Actual buildings from GRB
         - KNW: (on-the-fly download) - Actual artwork from GRB
-        - (Note: the on-the-fly downloads are only possible for a subset or small area of thematic objects as this results in downloading this reference-area.
-When using brdrQ for bigger areas a local reference layer is necessary)
+        - (Note: the on-the-fly downloads are only possible for a subset or small area of thematic objects as this results in downloading this reference-area.)

     - **Default**: ADP (parcels)
     - **Optional**: no

-- **Max Relevant Distance (meters)**: Positive (decimal) number in meters.
+- **Relevant Distance (meters)**: Positive (decimal) number in meters.
 This is the maximum distance by which the original boundary is maximally shifted to align with the reference layer when searching for predictions.
-The algorithm uses all relevent distances from 0 to 'max' with steps of 10cm in between.
+The algorithm uses all relevant distances from 0 to 'max' with steps of 10cm in between.
   - **Default**: 3 (meters)
   - **Optional**: No.